 Many tongue drums come with mallets and cases when purchased, and these mallets are OK to begin with.
-They tend to be quite hard plastic and you may want to purchase some slightly softer ones as you develop your skills.
+They tend to be quite hard plastic and you may want to buy slightly softer ones as you develop your skills.

 Hands Produce Softer Tones

-In the main, using your hands, thumbs or fingers will produce a sfter warmer tone when playing your tongue drum.
+In the main, using your hands, thumbs, or fingers will produce a softer warmer tone when playing your tongue drum.

 It may take a little longer to really get the feel of playing with hands, and it will take some practice, but there is no doubt that as you progress, you will be able to do a lot more.

-You also have a range of knuckles that can be used, and you can use your fingers to produce rolls on the notes and effect the rhythms that you play too.
+You also have a range of knuckles that can be used, and you can use your fingers to produce rolls on the notes and affect the rhythms that you play too.

-Using your hands gives you a huge versatility in the styles you can play, even on the smaller instruments, so it is very much worth practicing as much as you can with them.
+Using your hands gives you considerable versatility in the styles you can play, even on the smaller instruments, so it is worth practicing as much as possible with them.

-You will find the larger the tongue drum, the easier it will be to play with your hands.
-Ultimately practice makes perfect, and just 45 minutes a day for just 1 month, you will find you will become very good.
+The larger the tongue drum, the easier to play with your hands.
+Ultimately practice makes perfect, and with just 45 minutes a day for just 1 month, you will find you will become very good.